Not in NC, SC or VA? Don't worry, we love to travel. Click here.

 How long have you been a DJ?

 DJ Joe Bunn has over 20 years of experience.
-All DJs that work for Joe Bunn DJ Co. have 5-20 years of experience.
+All DJs that work for Bunn DJ Company have 5-20 years of experience.

 How many weddings do you do each year?